Abhijeet Sawant: Acting

 Sawant made his acting debut in the movie Lottery in 2009.
 He also made a small appearance at the end of film Tees Maar Khan.

 He made a special appearance as himself in the romantic drama series Kaisa Ye Pyar Hai and thriller crime series C.I.D.

 Other

-Sawant and his wife Shilpa participated in the Dancing Reality Show Nach Baliye (Season 4) in (2008–2009).
+Sawant and his wife Shilpa participated in the dancing reality show Nach Baliye (Season 4) in (2008–2009).
 They were eliminated after facing public votes.

 He co-hosted Indian Idol 5 along with Hussain Kuwajerwala.

 He has joined the Shiv Sena with a mandate to attract youth to the party fold.

 In 2024, he competed and finished as the runner-up of Bigg Boss Marathi Season 5.

 In 2025, he competed on Celebrity MasterChef India where he was the second person to be eliminated.

-Road incident in 2010
+Controversy

 In 2010, Sawant and his friend Prajakta Shukre (with three other aspiring singers) were driving their individual cars in Santa Cruz (Mumbai), returning from a singers' meet.
 Shukre's car rammed into a scooter injuring two people.
 As public gathered, Sawant came out to help his friend.
 But an angry mob beat him.
 Later, police arrived rescuing them from mob.